MakerBogans/BoganParts/killcode/Single_Bearing_Hinges/readme.md

 Hinges are mounted on the left, if you want hinges on the right you'll have to mirror them.
 Each hinge mounts to the frame with a M3x8mm SHCS

+Offsets are speced for 3mm acrylis + 3mm foam

 ![Model.png](images/Model.png)

 ![Photo.jpg](images/Photo.jpg)